-Judges will identify cases which will then be listed for review and the parties will be notified 10 days in advance of the proposed review date to allow them to complete the necessary forms.
+Judges will identify cases which will then be listed for review and the parties will be notified to complete and lodge the necessary forms by a specified date.
 Unrepresented parties / Litigants in Person will be contacted directly by the Court Office.

-Initial lists which will include cases adjourned since the start of the pandemic have been issued to profession on 22nd May, via the Law Society, Bar Library, Directorate of Legal Services (DLS), and NI Guardian ad Litem Agency (NIGALA), for return by 29th May for cases in listed for w/c 8th June, and this pattern will continue on a weekly basis.
-It would assist the office staff and the

-Judges if electronic copies of any documents relied upon or referred to in the FCI1 form were attached to it on submission.
+Review lists detailing the cases which are to be reviewed and the return date for forms will issue to the profession on the Thursday of each week, via the Law Society, Bar Library, Directorate of Legal Services (DLS), Official Solicitors Office and NI Guardian ad Litem Agency (NIGALA), and others as appropriate.
+This pattern will continue on a weekly basis until notified otherwise.
+It would assist the office staff and the Judges if electronic copies of any documents relied upon or referred to in the FCI1 form were attached to it on submission.

-Where both parties are represented their legal representatives should collaboratively complete Form FCI1 and lodge it by email with the relevant3 Court Office by the date specified, and no later than 5 working days in advance of the date listed where no date is indicated.
-Unrepresented parties / Litigants in Person should complete Form LIPCI1 where requested and lodge this with the relevant court office.
+Where both parties are represented their legal representatives should collaboratively and fully complete Form FCI1 and lodge it by email with the relevant Court Office by the date specified.
+Where an adjournment is the preferred course of action, reasons must be detailed on the relevant section of the Form.
+Unrepresented parties / Litigants in Person should complete Form LIPCI1 where requested and lodge this with the relevant court office as directed.
 The subject line of the email including the completed Form FCI1 should state 'FCC Review'.